michi84o/AccessBattle/README.md

 - Current status: Work in progress
   - Multiplayer is in alpha.
 There are some bugs and features are missing (WIP)
-  - Singleplayer not implemented, but I started working on AI ideas.
+  - Currently working on Singleplayer AI

 - Roadmap
   - ~~User Interface + Multiplayer finished: January 2018~~ (Postponed for now)